awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

 Amazon S3 supports both virtual\-hosted–style and path\-style URLs to access a bucket\.
 Because buckets can be accessed using path\-style and virtual\-hosted–style URLs, we recommend that you create buckets with DNS\-compliant bucket names\.
 For more information, see [Bucket Restrictions and Limitations](BucketRestrictions.md)\.

+**Note**
+Virtual hosted style and path\-style requests use the S3 dot Region endpoint structure \(`s3.Region`\), for example, `https://my-bucket.s3.us-west-2.amazonaws.com`\.
+However, some older Amazon S3 Regions also support S3 dash Region endpoints `s3-Region`, for example, `https://my-bucket.s3-us-west-2.amazonaws.com`\.
+If your bucket is in one of these Regions, you might see `s3-Region` endpoints in your server access logs or CloudTrail logs\.
+We recommend that you do not use this endpoint structure in your requests\.

 ### Virtual Hosted Style Access<a name="virtual-host-style-url-ex"></a>

 In a virtual\-hosted–style request, the bucket name is part of the domain name in the URL\.